wp-plugins/confident-captcha/readme.txt

 == Frequently Asked Questions ==

+= What is a CAPTCHA? =
+CAPTCHA is a program or system intended to distinguish human from machine input, typically as a way of thwarting spam and automated extraction of data from websites.

+= What browsers support Confident CAPTCHA? =
+Our CAPTCHA is supported by all major browsers and is backward compatible with IE7 and beyond.

+= Does your CAPTCHA support mobile devices? =
+Our mobile-optimized CAPTCHA solution works great on all website being viewed from a mobile device.
+Try the mobile optimized CAPTCHA yourself to see the difference it makes!

+= Does your CAPTCHA require Flash? =
+Not at all, our CAPTCHA is built from the ground up using HTML and javascript.
+If your site has javascript disabled you will not be able to run Confident CAPTCHA.

+= I'm concerned about server load given that Confident CAPTCHA is an image-based CAPTCHA solution.
+How much time does it take for your CAPTCHA to load? =
+Confident CAPTCHA has a very small footprint and takes less than 2 seconds to load.

+= Where can I find a demo of your CAPTCHA? =
+If you are interested in seeing screenshots of Confident CAPTCHA, simply click on the screenshots tab.
+If you want to see the live CAPTCHA click [here](http://confidentcaptcha.com)

+= Should I have multiple accounts on your site if I'm going to use Confident CAPTCHA on more than one of my websites? = No, you are able to add as many sites as you wish to your dashboard account.
+It is a recommended practice that you use different CAPTCHA credentials for each of your sites you have Confident CAPTCHA displayed on.

+= Do you have any restrictions on a website that uses Confident CAPTCHA?
+Yes you cannot have illegal content on a site that has Confident CAPTCHA installed.

+= My site uses HTTPS.
+Does your CAPTCHA work with HTTPS sites?
+Absolutely, the CAPTCHA plugin automatically detects a secure (HTTPS) connection and routes it to the correct Confident CAPTCHA server.

 =  What forms does Confident CAPTCHA protect? =

 Confident CAPTCHA protects all of the following: